matrix-org/matrix-spec-proposals/proposals/2596-always-allow-rescinding-invites.md

 previous membership states:

 > iii.
 If *target user*'s current membership state is `invite`, `join` or `ban`, reject.

-The modified authorization rules are applied on top of room version 6.

 ## Potential issues
 The additional modification to section 5.c prohibits changing invite event